Game-based and Gamified Candidate Assessments. Full 2020 Guide.

 There are various types of gamified assessment currently being used by top employers.
 We’ve got the lowdown on these games and how they work, so you can learn what to expect and start preparing for the real test.

-For Candidates and Job Seekers
+Game-based assessments for Candidates and Job Seekers

 OK, you’re a tetris champion – it’ll be easy, right?
 Not exactly.